datamatiker2018/Week-11/README.md

 }
 ```

 Methods can typically be categorized as either being a _command_ or a _query_.
 A _command_ is method which performs some action, which may have side effects such as changes in state.
 These are typically `void`, though having a return value, such as whether or not the command was a success, is very common.
 A _query_ is a method which as no side effects, and always results in some value - as such these are **never** void.
-In our `Fox` class above, `Jump()` is an example of a command (with no side effects, but a command still), while `GetSound()` is a query.
+In our `Fox` class above, `Jump()` is an example of a command, while `GetSound()` is a query.

 `name` simply defines the name of our method.
 The `name` can be whatever we choose, with a few limitations: